 - In 2012-2013 bio banking of Council's Karuah land was registered on the NSW Office of Environment & Heritage website. - Council's market share of Accredited Building Surveying Services has increased from 71.6% in 2011-2013 to >80% in 2015. - Restructured Newcastle Airport: new wholly owned PSC Companies Newcastle Airport Partnership Company 3 Pty Limited and Newcastle Airport Partnership Company 4 Pty Limited.
 The effect of the restructure is to allow an annual dividend to Council of approximately \$1 million per annum. - Entered into a contract with the preferred tenderer for the extraction of sand from Council land at Cabbage Tree Road, Williamtown.
 This will enable Council to derive a potential income of circa \$18 million over the next 12-15 years based on royalty payments and annual base rental payments. - Council developed a 33 allotment subdivision located at Tarrant Road, Salamander Bay.
 The lots were sold at auction in November 2015 with the Deposited Plan being registered with Land & Property Information in April 2016 allowing Certificates of Title to be issued.
 Settlement of the sales occurred in May 2016.
 The gross realisation of the development excluding GST was \$6,145,000.
-Total costs associated with the development, including holding costs, were \$3,948,044 leaving a net profit from the development of \$2,196,956.
+Total costs associated with the development, including holding costs, were \$3,948,044 leaving a net profit from the development of \$2,196,956. - In the financial year to June 2017 Council's property sales achieved \$6.998 million and a lease income of \$130,000 p.a.

-Council continues to hold four investment properties which are located both within Port Stephens and in the Newcastle LGA.
+Council continues to hold investment properties which are located both within Port Stephens and in the Newcastle LGA.
 The portfolio continues to be fully let to either blue chip tenants including multi-national retailers and financial institutions or to NSW government agencies.
 The majority of the portfolio is comprised of B+ grade office accommodation while each property in general terms has significant inherent redevelopment potential.
 The value of the portfolio as at 30 June 2015 was \$20.835 million while the net rental derived as at that date represents an annual net return of 8.50% which for the 2015 financial year was a half a percent better than budgeted projections.